groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-08-30-convert-selected-or-partial-spreadsheet-rows/index.md

 url: /2019/08/30/convert-selected-or-partial-spreadsheet-rows/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Conversion for .NET', 'GroupDocs.Conversion for Java']
-categories: ['GroupDocs.Conversion for .NET', 'GroupDocs.Conversion for Java', 'GroupDocs.Conversion Product Family']
+categories: ['GroupDocs.Conversion Product Family']
 ---

 You might be looking for a software component or API using that an excel sheet could be converted to PDF/Word or any other [supported format](https://docs.groupdocs.com/display/conversionnet/Supported+Document+Formats) partially.